 Step 1: Start with outcomes, not activities

-Instead, define your high-level business goals first, then select just two to four core KPIs for each objective.
-This prevents you from getting lost in monitoring countless small tasks.
+Instead, define high-level business goals first, then select approximately two to four core KPIs per objective.
+This prevents scattered monitoring of countless minor tasks.

 Step 2: Make your KPIs SMART